 Where it stands

 In May 2012, the Regina Public School Board fast-tracked a series of consultative meetings that many participants thought seemed geared toward gaining community support for demolition.
 At a public meeting on June 19, P3 Architecture presented the results of their public consultation and it showed overwhelming community support for the option to retain and rehabilitate the school.
 This report has now been sent to Regina Public Schools for deliberation, which will in turn forward a dollar request to the Ministry of Education.
-There is the expectation that a decision to renovate or demolish will happen quickly and neighbourhood residents are very concerned.
-In a similar recent case regarding Scott Collegiate, another historic Regina school, the Ministry stated the province would not pay an additional $2 million to make renovation feasible, leading to a plan to demolish the building.

 - About Us